Tuning Hive Virtual Warehouses on public clouds

 This topic describes how to tune Hive Virtual Warehouses on Cloudera Data Warehouse (CDW) Public cloud.

-In CDW Public Cloud service, when you tune Hive-LLAP Virtual Warehouses, you set the auto-suspend timeout, the minimum and maximum number of nodes for your virtual cluster, when your cluster should scale up and down, and whether to use query isolation for scan-heavy, data-intensive queries.
+In CDW Public Cloud service, when you tune Hive-LLAP Virtual Warehouses, you set the auto-suspend timeout, the minimum and maximum number of executors for your virtual cluster, when your cluster should scale up and down, and whether to use query isolation for scan-heavy, data-intensive queries.

 Required role: DWAdmin

 - Log in to the CDP web interface and navigate to the CDW service.

 In the CDW service, navigate to the Overview page.

 - On the Overview page under Virtual Warehouses, click the edit icon for a warehouse.